Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Moreover, our team was incredibly impressed with the text explanations.
 Each problem solution covers each answer choice in detail, discussing why the choice was correct or incorrect.
 These explanations dive into some pretty deep detail and we think offer some of the best learning opportunities.

-So if you’re the type of student that loves to gobble up practice work and likes seeing the incremental improvements that come with every practice test and review session, Princeton will be your better bet.
+So if you’re the type of student that loves to gobble up practice work and likes seeing the incremental improvements that come with every practice test and review session, Princeton will work great for you.

 Verdict: Which Company’s Prep Books Are Better?